 What Navy Seals Can Teach Us About Reducing Public Speaking FearSarah Denholm

-There’s an interesting article in Psychology Today about 4 techniques the U.S. Navy Seals used to increase their training pass rates – and because all 4 tools are ones which I use when coaching clients about reducing public speaking fear, I thought I’d share the Seals training techniques with you.
+About 10 years ago there was an interesting article in Psychology Today about four techniques the U.S. Navy Seals used to increase their training pass rates with new recruits.
+The original article is here.
+And because all four tools are ones I might use when coaching clients on reducing public speaking fear, I thought I’d share the Seals training techniques with you.

 Navy Seals are an elite force in the U.S. military who have to undergo very intense training so that they can deal with specific situations in hostile territory.
-The original article by Bakari Akil II is here: http://www.psychologytoday.com/blog/communication-central/200911/how-the-navy-seals-increased-passing-rates.
-Here’s an excerpt from it, describing the issues the Seals were having with passing one particular vital area of the training (and one I’m glad I’ll never have to attempt!):
+This is an excerpt for the original article, describing issues some Seals were having with passing one particular vital area of the training (one that fills me with horror, and something I’m glad I’ll never have to attempt!):

 “Their training has to be super intense in order to have soldiers who can actually carry out their missions.